BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 Data Analysis
 # Briggs Portfolio
-These are project i did on my Data/ Business Intelligence self practice journey.
+As a data enthusiast, these are projects i did on my Data/ Business Intelligence analysis self practice journey.

 [ Project 1: MS Excel basic and advance](https://github.com/BriggsOkiotor/My-Data-Analysis-self-practice-portfolio/commit/7033e5445a3a96f3966918928c0d2490227b22d7)

-I was able to explore some basic and advance excel fuctions.
+I was able to explore some basic excel fuctions.
 Ranging from;
 Average,
 Sum total,